Quantitative Introspection in Language Models: Tracking Emotive States Across Conversation: Results

-Fig.~4A shows the maximum improvement in isotonic $R^2$ relative to baseline ($\alpha = 0$) for each cell of the matrix.
+Fig.~4B shows the maximum improvement in introspective fidelity relative to baseline ($\alpha = 0$) for each cell of the matrix.
 Two conditions (marked in red) survive nominal significance testing (cluster-bootstrap analysis): steering along the focus direction while measuring wellbeing introspection ($R^2$ goes up monotonically from $0.30$ at $\alpha = -4$ to $0.76$ at $\alpha = 4$, $p < 0.001$), and steering along the impulsivity direction while measuring interest introspection ($R^2$ goes up monotonically from $0.55$ at $\alpha = -4$ to $0.72$ at $\alpha = 4$, $p = 0.012$).
 In particular, we achieved improvement over basal introspection for both conditions, although this effect was stronger for focus-steered-wellbeing ($\Delta R^2 = 0.30$) than for impulsivity-steered-interest ($\Delta R^2 = 0.10$).
 When BH correction is applied across the 12 tested non-null cells of the screen, focus$\to$wellbeing remains significant ($q \approx 0.011$) while impulsivity$\to$interest is only marginal ($q \approx 0.066$), so we treat the latter as an interesting follow-up case rather than a comparably secure effect.
 The full alpha-by-alpha heatmaps are shown in Appendix~E.

-Figs.~4B--C trace introspective fidelity and introspective strength, respectively, as functions of alpha for these two conditions: both metrics increase monotonically with alpha in both conditions.
+Fig.~4C traces introspective fidelity (solid lines) and introspective strength (dashed lines) as functions of alpha for these two conditions: both metrics increase monotonically with alpha in both conditions.
 For focus$\to$wellbeing, the corresponding mixed-effects models are singular, but fallback per-conversation alpha-correlation tests remain strongly positive for both isotonic $R^2$ (mean correlation $= 0.46$, $p = 1.57 \times 10^{-5}$) and Spearman $\rho$ (mean correlation $= 0.51$, $p = 1.20 \times 10^{-6}$).
 For impulsivity$\to$interest, the mixed-effects alpha slopes are positive for both isotonic $R^2$ ($0.018$, $p = 2.95 \times 10^{-10}$) and Spearman $\rho$ ($0.020$, $p = 1.60 \times 10^{-12}$).